 Early Childhood Group Swim Instruction

-Refund Policy Due to high demand and limited spots for swim lessons, the JCC refund policy will be enforced strictly.
+Swim Refund Policy Due to high demand and limited spots for swim lessons, the JCC refund policy will be strictly enforced.
 Refunds, credits or make-up classes for unscheduled absences cannot be accommodated.
 For absences due to serious illness/injury (doctor’s note required) or absences known at least one week in advance, we will make every effort to schedule make-up classes.
 Placement in make-up classes is based on the schedule of comparable classes and their availability.

 Mommy or Daddy & Me 6 – 36 months (with parent) Enjoy a unique bonding experience with your child.
 Children learn correct swimming movements while increasing muscle strength and coordination.
 This class lays the foundation for successful swimming in our early childhood swim program.
 Water safety topics also will be covered.
 Swim diaper with bathing suit required.